 Change things up with a heavy dose of creativity!

 Icon packs have holes.
 Icon packs don't always fit your wallpaper.
 And when you're theming your phone, maybe what you need isn't in an icon pack at all.
 That's OK.
 We don't need no stinkin' icon packs, especially when apps like Icon Pack Studio exist.
 We can edit together our own custom icons!
 It's easy.
 All you need is some kind of photo editor — be it the latest Photoshop or free cloud-based editors like Pixlr E — and a little creativity.

 Where to find images for icons

 Most third-party launchers like Nova Launcher let you set any image you want as an app icon.
-With that kind of freedom, it can be a bit daunting finding inspiration for your icons.
-While most custom icons are theme-driven — using color palettes or pictures based on a wallpaper — here are some more ideas for custom icons or where to pull them:
+With that kind of freedom, it can be a bit daunting finding inspiration for your icons when theming your phone.
+While most custom icons are theme-driven — using color palettes or pictures based on a wallpaper — here are some more ideas for custom icons or where to pull them.

 - Game elements: Inventory items in a lot of games, like these Dark Souls items, are easy to set as icons because most are designed to fit into a square and transparent PNG images of the items are easily found on fan sites and game wikis.

-- Emoji: Emoji are already square images that are mobile friendly and can be decoded a million different ways.
-You can disguise apps by how they make you feel, what they remind you of, like a secret code only you can decipher.
+- Emoji: Emojis are already square images that are mobile-friendly and can be decoded in a million different ways.
+You can disguise apps by how they make you feel or what they remind you of like a secret code only you can decipher.

 - Music: If you want to show off your intense love of your favorite group or band, make their already-square album covers into custom icons.
 ABBA's SOS for the dialer?
 Metallica for Chrome?
 Can You Feel The Love Tonight for Tindr?